 (You can book ‘Shared trip of North Sikkim’ trip online or through various tour operators in MG market, Gangtok.
 Your hotel can also help in booking these trip.
 If you want solo, you may face difficulty in booking it online)

 Shared cab; Gangtok to North Sikkim

-Generally tour operators tie up your ride with some vehicle (Bolero/Sumo) and give you vehicle registration no. and driver’s contact no. Rest of thing you have to do your own.
+Generally tour operators tie-up your ride with some vehicle (Bolero/Sumo) and give you vehicle registration no. and driver’s contact no., Rest of thing you have to do your own.

-Reach Vajra Stand: All these share rides for North Sikkim or Changu lake/Baba Mandir start from Vajra stand (Gangtok).
+Reach Vajra Stand: All these share trips for North Sikkim or Changu lake/Baba Mandir start from Vajra stand (Gangtok).
 So, you have to reach Vajra stand by your own, which is 2.5 km from MG market.

-To reach Vajra stand book a taxi from your hotel or take a shared taxi (Alto/Wagon-R) from road, private taxi charge around Rs.
+To reach Vajra stand, book a taxi from your hotel or take a shared taxi (Alto/Wagon-R) from road, private taxi charge around Rs.
 100-200/- while shared taxi Rs.20/- per person from MG road.

 Find your Vehicle: Vajra stand is a four floor vehicle stand, where you can see hundreds of vehicle standing at a time.
 Here, you have to find out your tied-up vehicle your own as you already have the vehicle registration no.

 Payment for trip: Once you find your vehicle, you need to pay full amount directly to the driver or some other middle-man there.